enishino/fmfm-filemanager/README.md

 * The code is ugly, repeating phrases and not well-formatted ;(
 ### Viewer
 * Viewer shows just an image, so in-page search is not possible.
-* PDF rendering is a bit heavy task, for tiny computers like raspberry pi.
+* PDF rendering is a bit heavy task, for SBCs like raspberry pi (RPi4 handles tasks well in my house though;)
 * To suppress transfer size the result is compressed with JPEG, so the viewer shows lossy image.
 * All the image is set to be cached.
 Please clear browser cache if you found odd behavior.
 ### Search